American Airlines says seat problem found after grounding planes

 "Our maintenance and engineering teams have discovered that the root cause is a saddle clamp improperly installed on the foot of the row leg," the company said in a statement.

-The airline, whose parent AMR Corp filed for bankruptcy protection in November, is inspecting all 47 of its 102 Boeing 757 aircraft which have the same type of seat.
+The airline, whose parent AMR Corp (AAMRQ.PK) filed for bankruptcy protection in November, is inspecting all 47 of its 102 Boeing (BA.N) 757 aircraft which have the same type of seat.

 The Federal Aviation Administration is aware of the internal review and its findings, the company said.